woa-vayu/POCOX3Pro-Guides/guide/postinstall-en.md

 ### Provisioning the modem manually

+> [!WARNING]
-> **Warning** You will need to do this every time before you boot Windows if you want LTE!
+> You will need to do this every time before you boot Windows if you want LTE!

 #### Prerequisites